2. Think about setting access controls

-Your access controls may be overridden in an emergency, if it is unreasonable or not practical to get your consent.
+Your access controls may be overridden in an emergency, if it is unreasonable or not practical to get your consent, or there is a serious threat to public health or safety.
 This is called emergency access.

 3. Talk to your healthcare provider about what information they will add or access

 If you don’t want a certain document added to your My Health Record, make sure you tell your healthcare provider.
 If they've added a document that you don’t want on your record, ask them to remove it.
-You can also remove it yourself by accessing your My Health Record.
-You can ask for it to be reinstated later if you choose.
+You can also restrict access to the document, hide it or remove it yourself by accessing your My Health Record.
+Removing a document removes it permanently from your My Health Record.